zasyaonline/ZasyaMonitor/README.md

   ~/S/zasya-monitor  vagrant plugin install vagrant-vbguest --plugin-version 0.21
 ```

-# How To Create a New VM
+# How To Create a Instance

-1. Edit the following locations to customize the installation:
+1. Build the VM:

-2.

-# How To Write VM to Disk to Run

-1. To build a new instance:

 ```
   ~/S/zasya-monitor  vagrant destroy